Black giant squirrel

 The black giant squirrel or Malayan giant squirrel (Ratufa bicolor) is a large tree squirrel in the genus Ratufa native to the Indomalayan zootope.
-It is found in forests from northern Bangladesh, northeast India, eastern Nepal, Bhutan, southern China, Myanmar, Laos, Thailand, Malaysia, Cambodia, Vietnam, and western Indonesia (Java, Sumatra, Bali and nearby small islands).
+It is found in forests from northern Bangladesh, northeast India, eastern Nepal, Bhutan, southern China, Myanmar, Laos, Thailand, West Malaysia, Cambodia, Vietnam, and western Indonesia (Java, Sumatra, Bali and nearby small islands).

 Description

 The black giant squirrel is one of the largest species of squirrel in the world.
 On average, an adult black giant squirrel weighs around 1.05-1.25 kg, has a head–and–body length of 34-37 cm, and the tail is 41-42 cm long.
 The subspecies R. b. condorensis of Vietnam's Côn Sơn Island averages only c.
 30 cm in head–and–body length and the tail 32 cm, but otherwise it resembles the typical subspecies.

 This species is typically distinctly bicoloured with dark upperparts and pale underparts.
 The back, top of the head, ears and bushy tail are deep brown to black and the underparts are light buff-coloured.
-In Sumatra, Java and Bali the hairs of the back and tail are light-tipped, making these sections appear relatively pale (however, the back is still distinctly darker than the underparts).
-On small islands off Myanmar and in the Strait of Malacca the black giant squirrel has reddish-yellowish underparts.
+In Sumatra, Java and Bali the hairs of the back and tail are light-tipped, making these sections appear relatively pale (however, the upperparts, especially the thighs and shoulders, are still distinctly darker than the underparts).
+On small islands off Myanmar and in the Strait of Malacca, the black giant squirrel has orange to reddish-yellowish underparts.